-You can connect the jumper either way i.e on any terminals as long as it completes the circuit.
+You can connect the jumper either way, i.e., on any terminal, as long as it completes the circuit.

 Also Read: Do Motherboards Come with Cables?

-There also a couple of other methods to turn on your motherboard.
-These methods may come in handy particularly where you PC Case’s power button or the jumper cable is damaged:
+There are also a couple of other methods to turn on your motherboard.
+These methods may come in handy, particularly where your PC case’s power button or the jumper cable is damaged:

 Using the Standalone Power Switch Cables

-On one end, you connect the jumpers to the Power Switch pins on the Front Header Panel just as you would normally do.
-On the other end, you have a push button that works just like the button on the PC case.
+On one end, you connect the jumpers to the Power Switch pins on the Front Header Panel just as you usually do.
+On the other end, you have a push button that works like the PC case’s button.

-This can come in handy particularly if you are bench testing your motherboard i.e testing motherboard outside the case.
+This can be useful, mainly if you are bench testing your motherboard, i.e., testing the motherboard outside the case.

 Manually Jump Starting Your Motherboard

-If you do not have a power on switch at all.
-You can jump start your motherboard with a simple precision screw driver.
+Suppose you do not have a Power On switch at all.
+You can jump-start your motherboard with a simple precision screwdriver.

-Basically you take the screw driver and with it touch the 2 Power Switch pins on the Front Panel Header.
+You take the screwdriver, which touches the 2 Power Switch pins on the Front Panel Header.

-It would be wise to make sure that the screw drive does not touch any other pins here.
-Hence it is advisable to use a precision or a small flat screw driver.
+It would be wise to ensure the screwdriver does not touch other pins.
+Hence it is advisable to use precision or a small, flat screwdriver.

-How Can I Turn On My Motherboard Without Power Button?
+How Can I Turn On My Motherboard Without the Power Button?

-As mentioned earlier, you can jump start you motherboard by closing the circuit on the two power pins located in the Front Header Panel.
-This can be done with a precision screw driver.
+As mentioned earlier, you can jump-start your motherboard by closing the circuit on the two power pins in the Front Header Panel.
+This can be done with a precision screwdriver.

 Is There a Power Button On a Motherboard?

-Most motherboard do not come with a power button located on the motherboard.
-Instead, the only come with the Power Switch pins we discussed above.
+Most motherboards do not come with a power button located on the motherboard.
+Instead, they only come with the Power Switch pins we discussed above.

 However, on some premium motherboards, you may find a dedicated push button for powering it on.

-If your PC does NOT turn on even after you have connected the jumper cable to the right pins, then you can look into the following
+If your PC does NOT turn on even after you have connected the jumper cable to the correct pins, then you can look into the following:

-- Make sure the 8 pin CPU connector is also connected to the motherboard from PSU.
+- Ensure the 8-pin CPU connector is also connected to the motherboard from PSU.

 - Inspect if the button on the PC case is damaged or not.

-- Inspect whether the Power Switch Jumper cable from PC case is damaged or not.
+- Inspect whether or not the Power Switch Jumper cable from the PC case is damaged.

-- Inspect whether the Power Switch pin on the Front Header Panel are damaged or not.
+- Inspect whether or not the Power Switch pin on the Front Header Panel is damaged.

-Connecting power button to motherboard is fairly straight forward once you understand the Front Panel Header on your motherboard and its pin configuration.
+Connecting the power button to the motherboard is pretty straightforward once you understand the Front Panel Header on your motherboard and its pin configuration.

-You simply have to identify the pins that correspond to the Power On Switch on the Front Panel Header and then plug the Power Switch Jumper cable from your PC case onto them.
+You must identify the pins corresponding to the Power On Switch on the Front Panel Header and then plug the Power Switch Jumper cable from your PC case into them.